mdpopescu/public/Licensing/readme.md

 This will return *true* if the application should run (either the license is valid, or the trial hasn't reached its limits) and *false* otherwise.

-### Display registration information
+### Showing registration information

-    licenser.ShowRegistration();

-Shows a modal window indicating either that the application is registered and to whom, or that it's a trial.
-In that case, it will show the remaining days / runs and it will allow for the registration key to be entered.
+    var details = licenser.GetRegistration();

+Returns the registration details saved in the registry; the application might then choose to display those details, eg a message showing how many days are remaining.
+It is recommended that a text box be provided for the user to enter a license key; if that happens, the application can use the
+CreateRegistration method (below).

 ### Create registration information (eg from the installer)